fjcloud/transcript-app/prompt.md

      - Validate file extension (.wav)
      - Display selected filename

-  3. **Output Language Selection**:
+  3. **Audio Language Selection (Optional Hint)**:
-     - Dropdown menu to select the desired output language for transcription
+     - Dropdown menu to optionally specify the audio's spoken language
-     - Label: "Output Language" (not "Audio Language")
+     - Label: "Audio Language (optional hint)"
-     - Helper text explaining that audio language is auto-detected
+     - Helper text: "Optionally specify the audio's spoken language to improve transcription accuracy.
+The audio will be transcribed in its original language (no translation)."
-     - Option to auto-detect (transcribe in original language) - default
+     - Option to auto-detect (default) - Whisper detects language automatically
      - Support for 15+ major languages (English, French, Spanish, German, Italian, Portuguese, Dutch, Polish, Russian, Chinese, Japanese, Korean, Arabic, Hindi, Turkish)
-     - Audio language is automatically detected by Whisper; selection controls output/translation language
+     - **Important**: This parameter is a HINT to improve accuracy, NOT for translation
+     - Whisper transcribes audio in its original language
+     - For translation, Whisper only supports translation TO English (via `/v1/audio/translations` endpoint, not implemented in this app)

   4. **Transcription**:
      - Send WAV files to the Go server with optional language parameter